-“Ireland’s DNA,” a program that allows people to track their genealogical history, has been officially launched today.
+Just how Irish are you?
+Find out with “Ireland’s DNA,” a program that allows people to track their genealogical history.
 Through analysis of a person’s DNA, researchers can trace back a person’s ancestors through the centuries.

-The project in Ireland was launched after a similar began in Scotland just six months ago.
+The project in Ireland was launched after a similar began in Scotland, the The Irish Times reports.
 The Scottish project was created after the publication ‘The Scots: A Genetic Journey,’ a book that explored the genetic history of Scots.

 The Scottish genetics book received plenty of positive feedback, Dr. Cavalleri founded with the two authors of the book Scotland’s DNA project to help finance further study of the country’s collective genome The two authors of ‘The Scots: A Genetic Journey” Dr James Wilson, a geneticist at the University of Edinburgh, and historian Alistair Moffat.